National Field of Honour: Arthur Hair Reception Center

+This building to the north of the Gate of Remembrance is named after the founder of the Last Post Fund.
+It is used as the cemetery’s office.
+Before information became accessible online, it served as a reception and interpretive centre where visitors learned about the Field and the backgrounds of buried veterans.

 Currie Circle

-Currie Circle is dedicated to the memory of Sir Arthur Currie.
-Standing in the midst is the Cross of Remembrance.
-Sir Arthur commanded the Canadian Corps in World War I, and went on to serve as the principal and vice-chancellor of McGill University as well as president of the Last Post Fund from 1924 to 1932.
+The Currie Circle is dedicated to the memory of Sir Arthur Currie.
+At its centre stands the Cross of Sacrifice.
+Sir Arthur commanded the Canadian Corps during the First World War, and later served as principal and vice-chancellor of McGill University as well as president of the Last Post Fund from 1924 to 1932.
 He died in 1933 and is buried at Mount Royal Cemetery.
-On June 30, 1947 Last Post Fund Founder Arthur Hair was the first to be interred in the grounds surrounding the cross, which are reserved for the burial of Last Post Fund officials.
+On June 30, 1947, Last Post Fund Founder Arthur Hair became the first person to be interred in the grounds surrounding the Cross of Sacrifice, which are reserved for the burial of Last Post Fund officials.
 This Plot is known as the Directors' Circle.